-Annually, the AGUSM Accounting team produces a Form 1099 at the end of January to report taxable income and benefits received by the AGUSM account holder for the previous year.
+Annually, the U.S. Missions Accounting team produces a Form 1099 at the end of January to report taxable income and benefits received by the U.S. Missions account holder for the previous year.
 The 1099 includes disbursements received as personal allowance, special personal class (09) offerings, all types of insurance payments, all benefits, all work disbursements, and the STL Block Grant.

-The 1099 will NOT include the annual housing allowance claimed by the missionary, retirement contributions (unless Roth), or any BGMC, LFTL, or Touch the World reported on a Special Disbursement Report (SDR).
+The 1099 will NOT include the annual housing allowance claimed by the missionary, retirement contributions (unless Roth), or any BGMC, LFTL, or Touch the World funds reported on a Special Disbursement Report (SDR).

 These forms are mailed by January 31.
 No information is available prior to that date.
+You may request to receive your 1099 electronically in the portal by filling out the required release forms.

 (See Housing Allowance.)